uber/cassette/README.md

 * Only tested with `urllib2`
 * Should not work with `urllib` and `requests`
+* The format used is not compatible with `vcr` or `vcrpy`

 License
 =======

-`cassette` is available under the MIT License.
+cassette is available under the MIT License.